Evan McMullin: Early life and education

-McMullin was born in Provo, Utah, the oldest of four children of David McMullin and Lanie Bullard.
+McMullin was born on April 2, 1976 in Provo, Utah, the oldest of four children of David McMullin and Lanie Bullard.
 At a young age, his family moved to a rural area outside Seattle, Washington, where his father worked as a computer scientist and his mother sold bulk foods to neighbors from the family's garage.
-After graduating in 1994 from Auburn Senior High School, McMullin spent two years in Brazil as a missionary for the Church of Jesus Christ of Latter-day Saints.
+After graduating in 1994 from Auburn Senior High School, McMullin spent two years in Brazil as a missionary for The Church of Jesus Christ of Latter-day Saints (LDS Church).
 Upon returning, he spent a summer working on an Alaskan fishing vessel.

 In 1997, McMullin began attending Brigham Young University (BYU); every year he was in college he did a summer internship with the CIA.
 He spent a year living in Israel and Jordan and volunteered as a refugee resettlement officer for the United Nations High Commissioner for Refugees.
 In 2001, McMullin graduated with a bachelor's degree in international law and diplomacy and began formal training with the CIA to become an operations officer.
 After working for the CIA, McMullin attended the Wharton School at the University of Pennsylvania where he received an MBA in 2011.

 Career

 CIA intelligence officer

 Soon after McMullin joined the CIA, the September 11 attacks occurred, leading to an accelerated training and deployment.
-He spent the next decade working overseas on counterterrorism and intelligence operations as an operations officer with the National Clandestine Service in the Middle East, North Africa, and South Asia.
+He spent the next decade working overseas on counterterrorism and intelligence operations as an operations officer with the National Clandestine Service, operating in the Middle East, North Africa, and South Asia.
 He was first deployed in 2003 and left the agency in 2010.
 His deployments included postings in an unspecified southwest Asian country that was key to the-ongoing War on Terror.

 While the details of his missions remain classified, former CIA officers who worked with McMullin praised his work, noting his talent for recruiting members of extremist organizations through building trust and willingness to engage in human intelligence outside the confines of the embassy.
 His former supervisor said that U.S. intelligence goals at that time included information-gathering for efforts against the Taliban, developing intelligence for counter-terrorism strikes, and searching for information leading to Osama bin Laden and other al-Qaeda leaders.
 Near the end of his CIA career, he worked undercover in Iraq.
 McMullin said his work involved meeting with business and government leaders, as well as collecting information from terrorist operatives.